SamuelMasih777/micro-feed/README.md

 5. **Comments system**: Added comment count display but skipped the actual commenting functionality to keep the scope focused.

+6. **Better UI**: As the more focus area was the development of routes and functionality and due to time constraint Basic UI is developed we can develop more decent UI but currently also all are good and Mobile Responsive.

 **Time Allocation**:
 - Core functionality (70%): Authentication, CRUD operations, likes
 - UI/UX (20%): Responsive design, theme toggle, shadcn/ui components